Wallace L. Downs Scholarship Program

 How to maintain eligibility

-The recipient will have a one semester waiting period to qualify for the scholarship funds if they are no longer a FT student (drops below 12 credit hours for the semester) or if the cumulative GPA falls below 2.7, if they become eligible the next semester by meeting or exceeding expectations.
+- The recipient will have a one-semester waiting period to qualify for the scholarship funds if they are no longer a fulltime student (drops below 12 credit hours for the semester) or if the cumulative GPA falls below 2.7, if they become eligible the next semester by meeting or exceeding expectations.

 Students participating in the Scholarship program should want to support the longevity of the program by gifting those who will participate in the future, especially after your graduation.
 This loving gift ensures that the program will continue to support future students by those who have received the loving benefit from their ORMBC Family.
 Students living locally could give utilizing the church envelope while students living out of town can use the on-line giving system.